 Dimensions: 18 x 3 x 2 inches

-Features: 1095 Carbon Steel, 9.75 inch plain edge blade, Kraton handle, Piped lanyard hole, Includes leather cordura sheath
+Specific features: 1095 Carbon Steel, 9.75 inch plain edge blade, Kraton handle, piped lanyard hole, includes leather Cordura sheath

 Description: Last but certainly not the least, we have a mid-range product from Ontario Knife.
-The Spec Plus Marine Raider feels a little bit on the heavier side but what can you expect?
+The Ontario Spec Plus Marine Raider Knife feels a little bit on the heavier side, but what can you expect?
 This knife is a juggernaut with its 9.75 inch blade that’s made from 1095 carbon steel.

 It’s also ridiculously sharp out of the box and didn’t require sharpening for the longest time, edge retention is definitely top-notch.
 Corrosion is also less of a concern due to its anti-corrosion powder coat.